 Smart Choice Insurance vs. Renegade Insurance: Helping Agents Make the Better Choice

-Smart Choice Insurance and Renegade Insurance are two vastly different players in the independent market.
+Smart Choice Insurance and Renegade Insurance (formerly Covered by SAGE) are two vastly different players in the independent market.
 Here, we will look at how they square up against each other, and see if Smart Choice agents or Renegade Insurance agents have the upper hand.